AdebisiFunke/add-google-font-url/readme.md

 ## add-google-font-url is a WordPress Plugin
-## This Plugin will add Google font url within WordPress head tag
+## This Plugin will add Google font url link within WordPress head tag